Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Model and results

-\begin{rmk} Let us comment on Definition~\ref{def_contour_dynamics}. \begin{itemize} \item If $\beta = +\infty$, then the contour dynamics and the zero temperature Glauber dynamics~\eqref{eq_jump_rates_Ising} act on a contour $\gamma^N\in\Omega^N_{\text{mic}}$ in the same way, provided the resulting contour is in $\Omega^N_{\text{mic}}$. \item At each $\beta>0$, the contour dynamics is not monotonous (see Figure~\ref{fig_dyn_pas_monotone_et_non_local}).
+\begin{rmk} Let us comment on Definition~\ref{def_contour_dynamics}. \begin{itemize} \item If $\beta = +\infty$, then the contour dynamics and the zero temperature Glauber dynamics~\eqref{eq_jump_rates_Ising} act on a contour $\gamma^N\in\Omega^N_{\text{mic}}$ in the same way, provided the resulting contour is in $\Omega^N_{\text{mic}}$.
+In particular, the contour dynamics at $\beta=+\infty$ is monotonous. \item At each $\beta\in[0,+\infty)$, the contour dynamics is not monotonous (see Figure~\ref{fig_dyn_not_monotone_non_local}).
 However, it is built to be reversible with respect to the measure $\nu^N_\beta$, defined by: